topper-123/optioneer/README.rst

 YEAH!

-Of course, the callback can be more realistic than above, e.g. logging or setting some internal option on a class or something else.
+Of course, the callback can be more realistic than above, e.g. logging or setting some internal option or something else.

 Deprecating options
 -------------------